davidjguru/the-russian-llulaby/content/blog/custom-data-producers-for-graphql-in-drupal.md

 ```

 This type `Car` has three fields: model, year and colour and are respectively of type String and Int.
 The ! following the type means that this field is required.

+### Schema

+Basically, a schema is a set of type and data descriptions describing the set of possible data you can query on the GraphQL service that will be used to compare incoming requests by validating and executing them if they are allowed by your system.
+Schemas delimit - very concretely - the limits of what is possible (and what is not) in your GraphQL server.

 ### Queries